codyzazzy/Deep-research-at-home/README.md

 Your updated plugin is now backed by a robust, local, privacy-friendly search engine with crash-resilience and high performance.
 No external APIs.
 No instability.
 Just reliable research — powered entirely by you.

+And of course, big shourout to @radeon for making the original deep research at home pipe on openwebui, all I did is fixed bugs for him and did some improvements in my openion.